-1. The use of common or complementary colors, exterior finish materials, landscaping, signs and architectural styles are encouraged in order to give new developments a unified appearance.

-- 2. Parking should be placed behind or to the side of businesses.
+- 1. The use of common or complementary colors, exterior finish materials, landscaping, signs and architectural styles are encouraged in order to give new developments a unified appearance. - 2.
+Parking should be placed behind or to the side of businesses.
 Any parking areas should include landscaping and canopy trees sufficient to ultimately shade a substantial portion of the parking area. - 3.
 Buffers should be established between single-family residences and other types of development.
 These buffers may include existing vegetation, enhanced landscaping, fences, walls or any combination of these.
 They should be sufficient to block headlights from parking areas, help dissipate noise from commercial activities, and prevent uncontrolled pedestrian movement between single-family residences and commercial uses. - 4.
-Stormwater management facilities, when not located completely underground, should be designed and utilized as a water feature amenity and/or designed and landscaped to make them an integral part of the development, such as with fountains and/or landscaped bioretention facilities with underground storage. - 5.
+Stormwater management facilities, when not located completely underground, should be designed and utilized as a water feature amenity and/or designed and landscaped to make them an integral part of the development. - 5.
 To promote the village concept, forward placement of buildings in close proximity to the road is encouraged. - 6.
 Buildings should be oriented toward the street and provide pedestrian oriented amenities that enhance the streetscape and project.
-These include, but are not limited to, covered entries, porches, brick and textured walkways leading to adjacent sidewalks, and decorative fenestration and lighting. - 7.
+These include, but are not limited to, covered entries, porches, brick and textured walkways leading to adjacent sidewalks, and decorative fenestration and lighting.
+Orientation of corner lots should be towards Mountain Road or in other instances towards the road with a higher classification in the Major Thoroughfare Plan. - 7.
 Freestanding signs should be low and monument-style, rather than mounted on poles, unless the design of the signs is such that it serves as an architectural feature complementing the adjacent buildings. - 8.
 Existing mature trees and vegetation should be maintained and incorporated into the site design where possible. - 9.
 Quality roofing material should be used on all buildings (tile, concrete tile slate, dimensional asphalt, fiberglass shingles, or metal standing seam). - 10.
-Building walls visible from existing or planned residential property should provide a finished appearance towards the residential area with high quality façade materials, windows, public entrances and other features to avoid the appearance of a blank wall. - 11.
-Decorative lighting should be provided to enhance the area by creating character and charm.
-Onsite lighting should be of a consistent style and reduced height. - 12.
-Encourage the development of infill properties to be consistent with the scale and style of existing development.
-New development should articulate rooflines and vary heights to reduce mass and enhance pedestrian orientation along the street.
-Standard corporate architecture is discouraged.
+Building walls visible from existing or planned residential property should provide a finished appearance towards the residential area with high quality façade materials, windows, public entrances and other features to avoid the appearance of a blank wall.